Remote contract work for finance professionals.

 No. These roles require deep financial expertise — investment banking, financial modelling, capital markets, or deal structuring — not AI or technology skills.
 The platforms are looking for professionals who can apply rigorous financial judgement to evaluate and improve AI-generated analysis.
 Your finance credentials are the qualification.

-The Micro1 specialist finance roles pay $140–$240 per hour, based on seniority and experience.
-The Mercor Financial Analyst Talent Network pays $60–$180 per hour.
+All roles pay $140–$240 per hour, based on seniority and experience.
 Rates are in USD and paid weekly via Stripe or Wise.

 Eligibility varies by individual role — the Micro1 listings specify their own geography and a small number are US-only.
 Check each listing before applying.